 The SLO offers students more than just exposure to a branch of law in preparation for a legal career; it is an opportunity to be a lawyer and work within a law firm under the guidance of experienced attorneys.

 Criminal Defense students meet twice weekly for class.
 In addition, students will be required to attend a two-to-three-week orientation.
 The orientation will consist of at least two full days of classes, followed by simulations and classes that will be arranged around clinic participants’ schedules.
 Students should expect to meet at least once daily as a class, and to engage in significant out-of-class work as well during this orientation period.
 The purpose of the orientation is to introduce students to the substantive, procedural, and ethical aspects of the criminal clinic curriculum, and to familiarize students with SLO procedures and the PracticeMaster case management system.
 Because ethical considerations require that all supervisors must have assurance of your competence and familiarity with the office before assigning any cases to you, attendance at orientation is mandatory.
-Following the orientation period, class will meet weekly on Tuesdays and Thursdays from 1:15 pm to 2:30 pm.
+Following the orientation period, class will meet weekly on Tuesdays and Thursdays from 12:30 pm – 2:30 pm.